What Grants Are Available for Homeowners in Scotland?

 • Tailored support for local needs

-ABS schemes are managed by local authorities, and funding and support vary depending on the region.
+ABS schemes are managed by local authorities, and local authorities adjust funding and support depending on the region.
 Legal oversight ensures that these funds reach the households most in need, particularly those in remote or rural areas.

 4. Great British Insulation Scheme